wp-cli/handbook/_posts/2015-12-01-survey-results-2015.md

 * Magically migrate data between environments (production -> staging).
 * Add option to exclude specific tables in `wp search-replace`.
 * Provide a way to log in with a one-time link.

+If you can't find an [existing Github issue](https://github.com/wp-cli/wp-cli/issues), feel free to create one and we can begin discussing implementation.

 Thanks again to everyone who took the time to complete our user survey.
 Hope you've found these results a source of tips and inspiration.